Byron/btank/src/md/about_tank.md

 + templates are multi-root compatible, requires extended configuration style.
 Folder schema is multi-root too
 + templates can easily be shared, to link outputs of one application to the inputs of another
 + custom fields can be attached to entities and used as folder names
+- tank enforces that each template maps to a unique path.
+However, it has no understanding of whether the template refers to a directory or file, which is why it enforces 'work-arreas' to not be shared among applications.

 ## Configuration System